Your buyers don't search the way you think they do

 Why the buying decision moved to Reddit threads and AI answers — and what that does to a marketing playbook built for ten blue links.

 Watch someone actually choose software in 2026.
 They don't browse vendor sites — they ask a community ("what do people actually use for X?") and they ask an AI ("compare the top tools for X").
 By the time they reach your pricing page, the decision is mostly made.
-This post walks through what that means concretely: where the shortlist gets formed now, why your website is the last step of the funnel, and what "being in the room" looks like when the room is a thread and an answer box.
+This post walks through where the shortlist gets formed now, why your website is the last step of the funnel, and what "being in the room" looks like when the room is a thread and an answer box.

 The old funnel assumed a searcher who starts broad and narrows down on your property: query → ten blue links → your landing page → your comparison table → your demo.
 Every stage was something you could instrument and optimize, because every stage happened somewhere you controlled or could at least buy your way into.

-Why do buyers ask a community instead of searching?
-Because the thread gives them the one thing a vendor page structurally cannot: an answer from someone with nothing to sell.
 A reply that says "we switched last year, here's what broke and here's what we'd do differently" carries more decision weight than any feature grid, precisely because it's specific, unpolished, and accountable to a username with a history.

 That's also why showing up there is unforgiving.
 Communities have a finely tuned sense for marketing wearing a trench coat.
 A genuinely useful reply from a real person earns a place in the conversation; a pasted pitch earns the opposite.
 The bar isn't "be present" — it's "be worth having in the thread."

-The same shift is happening on the search side.
 When a buyer asks an AI engine to compare tools for their use case, the engine composes an answer from sources it has learned to treat as credible — editorial coverage, community discussion, structured comparisons.
-The brands named in that answer get considered; the brands that aren't are invisible at the exact moment of decision, and they don't even see the impression they lost.
+The brands that aren't named don't even see the impression they lost.

-That composition step is the new first page of results.
 And like the old first page, it can be measured: ask the engines the questions your buyers ask, and record who gets named.
 Most brands have never looked.

-What you can honestly do about it
+What can you honestly do about it?

-Not much of the old playbook transfers — you can't buy a top slot in a Reddit thread, and you can't A/B test your way into an AI answer.
-What does work is slower and more honest:
+You can't buy a top slot in a Reddit thread, and you can't A/B test your way into an AI answer.
+What does work:

 - Find where your buyers actually decide.
 Which communities, which recurring questions, which AI queries — specifically, for your category.
 This is signal collection, not guesswork.